 Use the Gather action to collect one or more files from a specified server and directory (and optionally, its sub-folders), and bring them into the workflow as attachments.
 Use of a file matching pattern allows you to select only certain types of files.
 The Gather action is only enabled with the optional, licensed Metadata option.

 Timed Text

-The Timed Text group contains one action: Timed Text Flip.
+The Timed Text group contains two actions: Timed Text Conform and Timed Text Flip.